How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 Here are six variables that can affect the cost of shipping for your online store.

-1. Package destination
+1. Package dimensions

 2. Package weight